poptip/twice/README.md

 ### Pool#hasUser(twitterID)
 Returns true if user has been added to pool.

+### Pool#simulate(tweet, [twitterID])
+Simulates a tweet coming in from twitter.
+Useful if you get tweets through the REST API and want to emit it through the pool.

 ### Events
 Pool instances are proxied all events from all underlying site stream instances.